 The crisis forces us to choose between the possibilities of learning new ways of being or ending the relationship.
 Whether it’s the crisis of a move, a child being born, an injury, illness, loss of a job, or another form of breakdown, they each force us to adapt.
 The container that we had known has been shattered into pieces, and rather than throw it away, we can pick up the pieces and assemble them in a way that is creative and more beautiful than it was previously.

-Danger lies in not responding.
+The danger lies in not responding.

 The Chinese character for crisis contains two characters, one, which means danger, the other means opportunity.
 The danger that is inherent in every crisis lies in not responding consciously, where we risk experiencing a loss of the relationship itself, our health, or something else that is important to us.
 The opportunity that is contained in the crisis is one of creating a new reality out of the opened crack in the system.
 What is most important about a crisis is the attitude with which we approach it.
 The choice is whether we approach it with openness, a desire to learn, grow, and create, or whether we approach it with fear, dread, and resistance.
 We may try to put the broken pieces back together again just as it was, but that is never possible.